Fashion (2008 film): Reception

 The National Film Archive of India (NFAI—part of the Ministry of Information and Broadcasting of the Government of India), which aims to safeguard the heritage of Indian cinema, preserved Fashion with others directed by Bhandarkar, including Chandni Bar (2001) and Page 3 (2005).
 In 2013, The Times of India included the film on its list of "Top 10 path breaking women oriented films of Bollywood".
 For International Women's Day 2013, Zee News included the film on its list of best women-centric films.

-Awards & Nominations
+Awards and nominations

 Fashion received a number of awards and nominations in categories ranging from the film itself to its direction, screenplay, soundtrack and acting.
 At 56th National Film Awards, the film won 2 awards: Best Actress (Chopra) and Best Supporting Actress (Ranaut).
 The film received 7 nominations at the 54th Filmfare Awards, including Best Director (Bhandarkar) and Best Screenplay and won Best Actress (Chopra) and Best Supporting Actress (Ranaut).
 It was nominated for 6 awards at the 4th Apsara Film & Television Producers Guild Awards, winning 3: Best Actress (Chopra), Best Supporting Actress (Ranaut) and Best Female Debut (Godse).